Back to main LIS 598 TIS page

-A critical and interdisciplinary examination, from human and social perspectives, of technology in the context of libraries and information organizations and of the complex relationships between technology, information, and society.
+A critical and interdisciplinary examination, incorporating human and social perspectives, of technology in the context of libraries and information organizations and of the complex relationships between technology, information, and society.

-- To provide students with an understanding of, and an ability to articulate and critique, the complex human, social, and sociotechnical contexts surrounding libraries, information, and technology.
+- Understand and articulate and critique the critical and complex human, social, and sociotechnical contexts surrounding libraries, information, and technology

-- To acquaint students with the cognitive, social, technical, historical, cultural, political, and organizational factors shaping the relationships between technology, information, and society.
+- Express familiarity with the cognitive, social, technical, historical, cultural, political, and organizational factors shaping the relationships between technology, information, and society

-- To introduce students to major research and practice trends in the design, adoption, and use of technology in libraries and information organizations.
+- Discuss major research and practice trends in the design, adoption, and use of technology in libraries and information organizations

-- To provide students with the theoretical and practical knowledge and skills required to critically assess the design, adoption, and use of technology in libraries and information organizations from human and social perspectives.
+- Use theoretical and practical knowledge and skills to critically assess the design, adoption, and use of technology in libraries and information organizations from human, social, and other critical perspectives

-- To provide students with the ability to understand, critique, and apply research on the human, social, and sociotechnical contexts of information to professional activities and practices in LIS.
+- Understand, critique, and apply research on the human, social, and critical contexts of information to professional activities and practices in LIS.

-- After critical readings, lectures, and discussion in the human, social, and sociotechnical contexts surrounding libraries, information, and technology, students will articulate their understanding of these contexts through in-class activities and written assignments.
+- After critical readings, lectures, and discussion in the human, social, and sociotechnical contexts surrounding libraries, information, and technology, students will articulate their understanding of these contexts through in-class activities and written reports on these contexts.